 1. Reading from the client filesystem

 This method is the most straightforward.
-The

-an absolute or relative path on the client's local filesystem.
+path parameter is simply an absolute or relative path on the client's local filesystem.

 vertex_frame.load('/data/path/my_vertices.csv') edge_frame.load('xgt:///data/path/my_edges.csv', '/data/path/my_other_edges.csv')